sebsebmc/kakoune-languageclient/README.md

 # kakoune-languageclient
-Small implementation of a language client for
+Small implementation of a language client for Kakoune.

+Uses a small Go binary to handle LSP JSONRPC translation to Kakoune commands.